brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 8 bht.md

 ### Jamieson-Fausset-Brown:
 1. "My yearning love (so the Greek implies) to you is not merely from natural affection, but from devotedness to Christ Jesus."
-2. "Not Paul, but Jesus Christ lives in Paul; wherefore Paul is not moved in the bowels (that is, the tender love, Jeremiah 31:20) of Paul, but of Jesus Christ."
+2. "Not Paul, but Jesus Christ lives in Paul; wherefore Paul is not moved in the bowels of Paul, but of Jesus Christ."
 3. "All real spiritual love is but a portion of Christ's love which yearns in all who are united to Him."

 ### Albert Barnes:
 1. "For God is my record - My witness; I can solemnly appeal to him."
 2. "How greatly I long after you all - To see you; and how much I desire your welfare."
 3. "In the bowels of Jesus Christ - The word 'bowels,' in the Scriptures denotes the upper viscera - the region of the heart and lungs...
-This was the tenderest and strongest expression which he could find to denote the ardor of his attachment."
+Paul regarded them with something of the affection which the Lord Jesus had for them."

 ### Marvin Vincent:
-1. "Describing his longing, not as his individual emotion, but as Christ's longing, as if the very heart of Christ dwelt in him."
+1. "In the bowels of Jesus Christ... as if the very heart of Christ dwelt in him."
-2. "In Paul not Paul lives, but Jesus Christ" (Bengel).
+2. "In Paul not Paul lives, but Jesus Christ."
-3. "With tender mercies compare reins, Revelation 2:23, note."
+3. "With tender mercies compare reins."

 ### John Calvin:
 1. "For it tends in no small degree to secure credit for the doctrine, when the people are persuaded that they are beloved by the teacher."
-2. "He places the bowels of Christ in opposition to carnal affection, to intimate that his affection is holy and pious."
+2. "He calls God as a witness to the truth, inasmuch as he alone is the Truth, and as a witness of his affection, inasmuch as he alone is the searcher of hearts.
-3. "True love can flow from no other source than from the bowels of Christ, and this, like a goad, ought to affect us not a little."
+3. "And, unquestionably, true love can flow from no other source than from the bowels of Christ, and this, like a goad, ought to affect us not a little — that Christ in a manner opens his bowels, that by them he may cherish mutual affection between us."

 ### Philip Schaff:
 1. "For God is my witness.
 He knows my heart, which you cannot know, and that I appeal unto Him is the greatest pledge of the truth of what I say."
-2. "The warmth of the apostle’s affection is very marked in this Epistle, where, as here, the feeling is called forth because they are his joy and crown in the Lord."
+2. "The warmth of the apostle’s affection is very marked in this Epistle...because they are his joy and crown in the Lord."
-3. "The word translated ‘bowels’ was in Greek applied to the nobler portions of the interior organs, the heart, liver, etc., as opposed to the entrails, and in them was supposed to be the seat of the affections, especially those of love and pity."
+3. "The word translated ‘bowels’ was in Greek applied to the nobler portions of the interior organs...the seat of the affections, especially those of love and pity...the notion of tender intimate union...should not be allowed...to slip away."

 ### Archibald T. Robertson:
 1. "My witness (μαρτυς μου).
 Same solemn oath in Romans 1:9."